 - Wave down a tuk-tuk and tell the driver you would like to catch a bus to Anuradhapura.

-- Board on a bus to one of the following destinations (indicated above the bus’s windshield): Anuradhapura, Jaffna, Vavunia or Mannar (the sign boards of these long distance buses are blue)
+- Board on a bus to one of the following destinations (indicated above the bus’ windshield): Anuradhapura, Jaffna, Vavunia or Mannar (the sign boards of these long distance buses are blue)

-- At the bus station, board a bus going to WILACHCHIYA – BOGAS HANDIYA or Wilachchiya MANNARAM HANDIYA
+- At the bus station, board a bus going to Wilachchiya

-- Tell the driver you want to get down at Horizon Lanka, “Bogashandiya.”
-Almost all the bus drivers know Horizon Lanka.
+- Tell the driver you want to alight at Horizon Lanka at Bogashandiya.

 Driving in Sri Lanka

 Whether you own a motorcycle or car license from your country, you will need to obtain a temporary Sri Lankan driving permit before you can use a vehicle to move around in Sri Lanka.
-The procedure is very simple and low-time consuming, but requires you to go to Colombo.
+The procedure is very simple and will consume little of your time, but requires you to go to Colombo.

 Present yourself to the Department of Motor Traffic in Boralesgamuwa (known as RMB by the locals).
-Beware, there is a RMB in the center of Colombo on Elvitigala Mawatha road which does not deal with foreign licenses.
+Be aware that there is a RMB in the center of Colombo on Elvitigala Mawatha road which does not deal with foreign licenses.

 Bus 120 will take you straight to the driving license office from Colombo Fort.

 The processing fee is 1000 LKR ($7 USD) and the whole process takes about an hour (permit delivered immediately).
-Do not trust people standing outside the RMB who pretend they can expedite the deliverance of your permit for a tip (– they can’t –).
+Do not trust people standing outside the RMB who pretend they can expedite the delivery of your permit for a tip – they can’t.